 Protecting the Sierra Nevada's Precious Water

-The waters that flow from the Northern Yosemite and Central Sierra region face demands from various sides: New development raises domestic water supply demands; livestock grazing can trample stream banks and add sediment and bacteria to the water; herbicides accumulate in forest waters; dams and diversions destroy the natural flow of the river, degrading habitat for wildlife that depend upon healthy watersheds and clean water to thrive.
+The waters that flow from the Northern Yosemite and Central Sierra region face threats from many sides: new development increases domestic water supply demands; livestock grazing can damage stream banks and add sediment and bacteria to the water; herbicides accumulate in forest waters; and dams and diversions destroy the natural flow of the river.
+All of these processes degrade habitat for wildlife that depend upon healthy watersheds and clean water to thrive.

-The Sierra Nevada watershed provides a huge percentage of water for California.
-The water that residents and agriculture alike rely upon in California is stored and filtered by the forested watersheds of the mountains.
-The value of water from this area is greater than the value of all the other economic practices of this region (such as logging and grazing), combined.
+The Sierra Nevada watershed provides a huge percentage of the water California uses.
+The water that residents and agriculturists alike rely upon in California is stored and filtered by the forested watersheds of the mountains.
+The value of water from this area is greater than the value of all the other economic practices of this region (such as logging and grazing) combined.

 Below you can read more about what CSERC does to protect water quality and watersheds in the Northern Yosemite and Central Sierra region.

-The Tuolumne River, Stanislaus River, Merced River, Mokelumne River, and Clavey River - Just their names alone are enough to bring to mind towering waterfalls, noisy rapids, deep quiet pools, and countless ways for outdoor recreational visitors to savor their beauty on a hot summer day.
+The Tuolumne River, Stanislaus River, Merced River, Mokelumne River, and Clavey River - just their names alone are enough to bring to mind towering waterfalls, thundering rapids, deep quiet pools, and countless ways for outdoor recreational visitors to savor their beauty on a hot summer day.

-But these rivers face major challenges - challenges that CSERC takes on with the Center's attempts to defend water resources of the Northern Yosemite region.
+But the natural ecology of these rivers faces major challenges - challenges that CSERC confronts at every opportunity, defending water resources of the Northern Yosemite region.

 Click here for more info about how CSERC protects water resources in the Northern Yosemite and Central Sierra region.

-When many people look at a stream and see clear, running water, they figure that the water is relatively safe.
-Sadly, that's not the reality...
+When many people look at a stream and see clear, running water, they assume the water is relatively clean and that contact with it is safe.
+Sadly, that's not always the reality.

-In collaboration with regional and state water board staff, CSERC developed protocols for collecting water samples from streams throughout the local national forest to test for contaminants.
-Our results have revealed septic effluent and petroleum runoff in some neighborhood creeks, and bacterial contamination of forest streams at levels that may cause people to become sick from simple contact with the water!
+In collaboration with regional and state water board staff, CSERC developed protocols for collecting water samples from streams throughout the local national forest, in order to test for contaminants.
+Our results have revealed septic effluent and petroleum runoff in some neighborhood creeks, and bacterial contamination of forest streams at levels that could cause people to become sick from mere contact with the water!